awsdocs/amazon-rekognition-custom-labels-developer-guide/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Amazon Rekognition Custom Labels Developer Guide

+The open source version of the Amazon Rekognition Custom Labels docs.
+You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

 ## License Summary

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

-The sample code within this documentation is made available under the MIT-0 license.
+The sample code within this documentation is made available under a modified MIT license.
 See the LICENSE-SAMPLECODE file.